SA de Transport Aérien Flight 730

+Background

 The flight crew consisted of two captains.
 The pilot in command had never previously landed at Funchal and was being trained to operate from the notoriously difficult airport by the other, more experienced captain, who was acting as co-pilot.
 The training was intended to take place during daytime, but due to a delay the aircraft reached its destination after dark.

+Accident

 The non-scheduled flight departed from Zurich, making its first stop at Geneva Cointrin International Airport at 14:30 UTC.
 While at Geneva, the aircraft's departure to Funchal was delayed due to a hydraulic pump failure, and it finally took off at 16:26.

 At 19:38, the crew contacted Madeira control tower when they were at the ROSE reporting point at 33000 ft, and were cleared to descend to 5000 ft.
 At 19:55, the crew reported overflying Porto Santo island at 8500 ft and were instructed to continue their descent to 5000 ft and then to contact Funchal approach control.